jschultz299/ReinforcementLearning/OpenAiGym/README.md

 Because the actions are continuous, the model has a hard time learning the appropriate actions to take.
 It is possible that training for longer might result in better performance.
 [NotAnyMike](https://github.com/NotAnyMike) tried adjusting the action space to only use discrete inputs, which simplified the problem somewhat.
 Check out his solution [here](https://notanymike.github.io/Solving-CarRacing/).

-## Acknowledgments
-I want to thank Nicholas Renotte for his [Reinforcement Learning in 3 Hours](https://www.youtube.com/watch?v=Mut_u40Sqz4) course on YouTube.
-You can check out his code for these projects as well [here](https://github.com/nicknochnack/ReinforcementLearningCourse).

 ## 4) Super Mario Bros

 This project uses the [SuperMarioBros]([https://gym.openai.com/envs/CartPole-v1/](https://pypi.org/project/gym-super-mario-bros/)) environment wrapper.
 The goal of the project is the train the agent to learn how to play Super Mario Bros.
 The agent is rewarded if Mario reaches the flag.